EPPP and the Arizona Board

-- From November 1, 2020 to February 10, 2023, the Board required new applicants to take and pass both EPPP Part 1-Knowledge and EPPP Part 2-Skills to qualify for licensure.
-However, on February 10, 2023 the Board voted to rescind the requirement to take and pass Part 2 to qualify for licensure, effective immediately.
+- From November 1, 2020 to February 10, 2023, the Board became an early adopter of Part 2 and required new applicants to take and pass both EPPP Part 1-Knowledge and EPPP Part 2-Skills to qualify for licensure.
+However, on February 10, 2023 the Board voted to suspend the requirement to take and pass Part 2 to qualify for licensure, which was effective immediately.

 - Each Board has its own statutes, rules and policies regarding qualifications and requirements applicants must meet.
 Each Board has its own methods, processes, procedures and forms that are based on statute and rule requirements.
 A Board can only do what the state or province's laws authorize.
 If a waiver of a requirement is not provided for in law, the Board cannot waive a requirement.

 - Apply for approval to sit for the EPPP by submitting an online application via the Applicant Portal.
-The application can be accessed via the Applicant Portal.
-Use the first page of the application as your checklist for materials you need to submit and materials you need to cause to be submitted to administratively complete your application.
+The Psychologist Application for Exam and/or Licensure can only be accessed via the Applicant Portal.
+Use the instructions - the first page of the application - as your checklist for materials you need to submit and materials you need to cause to be submitted to administratively complete your application.

 - If you have an ADA disability, please see How to Request Testing Accommodations for the EPPP.

 - When the Board approves an applicant to sit for the EPPP, the approval is specific to the application submitted.
 It does not extend to any potential future applications or reapplications the individual might make to the Board.

 - Upon approval by the Board, staff enters a workflow for approved applicants (now EPPP candidates) in Certemy, ASPPB's online platform, for Part 1-Knowledge.